TonyDeRosia/evennia-minimud/README.md

 The old `combat.combat_manager` module now simply re-exports these classes and is considered deprecated.

+The primary combat classes `CombatRoundManager` and `CombatInstance` live in `combat/round_manager.py`.
+Player characters start fights using the `CmdAttack` command defined in `commands/combat.py`.

 Supports action queues, status effects, resistances

 Fully pluggable and extendable